Britney Drake, Artistic Director/Owner

 What is your inclimate weather policy.
 We follow the same policy at the Paris ISD.
 If they close we close.

 Where do I find the required dance apparel.
-That's easy, most items are available in our on site Capezio Store along with the latest in dance apparel or may be found at WalMart, or ordered on-line.
+That's easy, most items are available in our on-line Capezio Store.
+Ask for details.
+Apparel can also be purchased at Walmart or Target stores.

 The studio we attended previously had a blatant focus on competition and winning.
 My child was not on the competition team and never felt at home there.
 Is your studio the same?
 NO!
 Though we have a strong interest in competition, our philosiphy and curriculum is focused on dance instruction.
 With such a focus on competition and winning trophies, sometimes students are trained to learn A dance routine as opposed to learning TO dance!
 We strive to ensure that all our students get the same close attention, instruction and nurturing whether they are on the competition team or they just want to experience the joy of dancing.
 Whether on the competition team or not, all of our students will have an opportunity to perform for audiences.

 If we join the studio and have questions or concerns what do we do?
 We are very interested in any questions, concerns or any ideas that our parents may have.
 You may communicate by phone, text or e-mail, stop by during normal business hours or set up a private appointment with the Director.
+We also have a Suggestion Box located in the lobby.
 You will find that we are very responsive.

 Does your studio have a competition team?
 Yes.
 We love to compete!
-We have 5 competition teams which, like all studios, are by invitation and/or audition only.
-As with other studios this is an elite group selected by the instructors.
+We have several competition teams which, like all studios, are by invitation and/or audition only.
+As with other studios this is an elite group selected by the instructors and is privilege.
 Our teams had a very successful and FUN competition season placing in every competition, several winning high overall awards along with several very prestigious studio awards and our Mini-Team won a National Championship in 2017.

 How many competitions do you attend each year?
 The competition season generally runs between January & July.
 We plan to enter at least 4 regional competitions and 1 national competition in 2018.